- My NYPL

-Reference Letters: We receive dozens of reference letters by mail each week from incarcerated men and women.
+Reference Letters: We receive several reference letters by mail each week from incarcerated men and women.
 The reference questions cover community resources and assistance, religion, celebrities, publishing, music, law, etc. Incarcerated people have very limited access to the information they seek.
 Answering mail from prisons is always interesting and a rewarding way to build reference skills through the uncommon format of snail mail.
 The reference letter work is done independently and some do this work from home.

 Library Service at City Jails: We use volunteers at three of the city jail sites we serve with library services.
 Volunteers help us with circulation, readers’ advisory, collection organization and customer service.